 Connecting to your VMs

 Veeam FastSCP for Microsoft Azure connects over remote PowerShell, which is automatically enabled in the latest Microsoft Windows operating systems.
 All you need are the cloud service name, a username and password for the VM and the port used for the remote PowerShell connection.
-This can easily be found when you connect to your
+This can easily be found when you connect to your Microsoft Azure portal and look at your VM endpoints.

 The first VM in your cloud service will have 5986 as a public port by default, but every other VM will have a different public endpoint for PowerShell.
 By checking the endpoints tab in the Microsoft Azure portal, you will be able to see which port is being used.